 Consider the following brief historical survey of musical instruments as they appear in the Bible within the context of worship.

-Based upon the Scriptural evidence, it appears quite clear that musical instruments were specifically commanded and regulated by God as part of the Old Testament temple ceremonies, which have since been fulfilled and permanently abolished by Christ.
+Based upon the Scriptural evidence, we can say with confidence that musical instruments formed an integral part of the Old Testament temple ceremonies, which have since been fulfilled and permanently abolished by Christ.
 We have no more warrant to re-institute musical instruments in Christian worship today than to re-institute animal sacrifices or the Levitical priesthood.
 These shadowy ordinances have passed away and been replaced by the glorious simplicity and spirituality of New Testament worship.

 Whatever pleasant sounds may have emanated from the temple and its courts during the Old Testament, the Lord is far more pleased today, as His people offer up the “fruit of lips”, filled with the joy of the Holy Spirit, gladly “singing and making melody with their hearts” to Him.